liijunwei/practice/clean-code/ch03-functions.md

 + be consistent in your names

-### function arguments
++ function arguments
     + number of function arguments
         + ideal: 0
         + next: 1
         + next: 2

-### flag arguments
++ flag arguments
     + passing a boolean into a function is a truly terrible practice
         + it loudly proclainming that this function does more than one thing

-### argument objects
++ argument objects
     + when a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own

 + monads 一元的/单子
-+ dtads  二元的
++ dyads  二元的
 + triads 三元的

++ Have no side effects

++ (in general) Avoid the output arguments

++ Command Query Separation
+    + functions should either do something or answer something, but not both
+    + doing both leads to confusion

++ Extract try/catch block out into functions of their own

++ DRY

++ "if it repeats more than 3 times"

++ "first my functions are long and complicated; then I massage and refine that code, splitting out functions, changing names, eliminating duplication.
+I shrink the methods and reorder them.
+Sometimes I break out whole classes, all the while keeping thetests passing"
++ "in the end, i wind up with functions that follow the rules I've laid down in this chapter.
+I don't write them that way to start, I don't think anyone could"